 On December 8, 2008, the company changed its name back to Cracker Barrel Old Country Store, Inc. CBRL Group, Inc. stock became the stock of Cracker Barrel Old Country Store, Inc. again.
 The stock still trades under the ticker symbol, CBRL.

-As disclosed in our 2012 10-K, in 2013, we plan to spend approximately 2.2% of our revenues on advertising which is comparable to our spending in the prior year.
-Outdoor advertising is expected to represent approximately 50% of advertising expenditures in 2013.
+As disclosed in our 2014 10-K, in 2015, we plan to spend approximately 2.5% of our revenues on advertising compared to 2.4% in 2014.
+Outdoor advertising is expected to represent approximately 44% of advertising expenditures in 2015.